 Sexual Harassment Prevention Training

-Required for IDFPR-licensed professionals and all Illinois employers, who must provide this training to their employees.
+Required for IDFPR-licensed professionals and all employers with state-manded requirements for their employees.

 Sticky Navigaton Placeholder (may behave unexpectedly if placed anywhere other than "Header" or "Main")

 Sexual Harassment Prevention Continuing Education for IDFPR Licensees